12 Things You Need to Know About Your Nest Thermostat

 • Connect your Nest Thermostat.

 The preset temperatures on your Nest can also be changed from the app.
 From the home screen, find your Thermostat before selecting Settings.
-Once there, select Temperature Preferences and then Temperature Presets.
-The display will show your preferred Comfort, Eco and Sleep temperatures.
+Once there, press Temperature Preferences and then Temperature Presets.
+Current presets for Comfort, Eco and Sleep modes will be displayed.
 By selecting one of those three options, you can change the temperature for that preset.

-• Quick Schedule: Quick Schedules are based on the national average schedule for energy efficiency.
-When you are setting up your Nest, the Google Home app gives you the option to change the temperature with a schedule.
-When choosing this option, it presents a preset schedule for you to customize as you wish.
-After you've made all your choices, that’s the schedule it uses.
+• Quick Schedule: The Quick Schedule feature is based on the national average schedule for more energy-efficient use.
+As you complete your Nest's setup process, the Google Home app allows you to change the temperature with a schedule.
+If you choose that option, it will show a preset schedule before letting you customize it.
+Once setup is complete, that’s the schedule it uses.

-• Temperature presets: If you prefer other basic preset options, open the Google Home app and press Thermostat.
-Then, tap presets and choose Edit.
+• Temperature Presets: To change the temperature presets on your Nest, open the Google Home app and press Thermostat.
+Then, tap Presets and select Edit.
 As soon as you're finished making updates, select Done.

-For anyone wanting to edit their schedule, open the Google Home app, select Thermostat and then tap on Schedules.
-Find the time of week you want to add a temperature to.
-Once you pick the day, tap Add and select the preset you want.
+If you already have a schedule and want to change it, open the Google Home app, select Thermostat and then tap on Schedules.
+You can then pick the day of the week that you want to add a temperature.
+Once you pick the day, tap Add and find the preset you want.
 Finally, select Time before touching and dragging the numbers to change the time.
 The changes won't save unless you select Done.

 10. Setting a Temperature Range on a Nest Thermostat

-To customize the Nest temperature range in Eco mode, go to settings and select Eco.
-The display will show any current “Heat to” and “Cool to” temperature settings.
-You can select each and make your preferred changes.
-Once you're finished, select Done.
+To customize the Nest temperature range in Eco mode, go to Settings and select Eco.
+The thermostat's display should list existing “Heat to” and “Cool to” temperature settings.
+You can select each and adjust them to your desired temperature.
+When complete, select Done.

 A Nest Thermostat is compatible with most heating and cooling systems.
-The maker of Nest, Google, features a compatibility checking tool that shares questions concerning your location and existing setup to learn which Nest model would be compatible with your system.
+Google, Nest's manufacturer, has an online compatibility checker that presents a few questions related to your location and current setup to see which Nest model is compatible with your system.

 If you don't think your Nest is compatible with your system, you should get in touch with local pros for smart thermostat installation in Fort Lauderdale.
 Technicians with the proper experience can assess your system and, if your Nest is compatible, get it installed and on the road to saving you money in no time.

-Nest Thermostats are loaded with innovative features designed to improve comfort while keeping costs low.
-However, you have the ability to turn off the smart features if prefer to control your Nest like it's a normal thermostat.
+Nest Thermostats are loaded with innovative features designed to increase comfort and decrease costs.
+However, there is a way to turn off the smart features if you want to control a Nest manually like a normal thermostat.

-Remember, by doing this you're eliminating your temperature schedules and letting the Nest work like any other thermostat—it will display the temperature and allow you to make changes, but that’s about it.
+Bear in mind, by doing this you clear all your temperature schedules and letting the Nest work like any other thermostat—it will display the temperature and let you change the temperature, but that’s about it.

 • Auto-Schedule: From the main screen, go to Settings and then scroll to Nest Sense.
 Go to Auto-Schedule, select No and click Done.